NodeHarbor/go-composegen/README.md

 # ComposeGen

-**go composegen** is a Go library that generates a Docker Compose file from existing Docker containers.
+**go-composegen** is a Go library that generates a Docker Compose file from existing Docker containers.
 This library inspects running containers, gathers configuration details, and creates a `docker-compose.yml` file that can be used to redeploy the containers.
 It supports filtering containers based on names, generating associated networks and volumes, and exporting the result in YAML format.

 ## Features